Perk Weekend! Score Up to 300 Bonus Points!*

 • Sphere (Sph): The sphere is abbreviated "Sph" on your prescription.
 It specifies the lens power needed to correct your refractive error.

 • Axis: The axis goes hand-in-hand with the cylinder value.
-It specifies where astigmatism appears in your eye.
+It specifies the angle at which astigmatism appears in your eye.
 The axis will be a number between 0 and 180.
 You can have horizontal or vertical astigmatism.

 • Addition (Add): This section is for those with presbyopia, a common age-related condition affecting near vision.
 The number here gives the lens power needed for seeing close-up objects.